CarlosS7/uni-website/README.md

 ### Customizing this app

-The exam app was written for an English exam with reading, listening and writing sections, as can be seen if you look at the `questions.html` template in the `templates` directory.
+The exam app was written for an English exam with reading, listening and writing sections, as can be seen if you look at the `exam.html` template in the `templates/users` directory.
 However, it is also meant to be easily customizable.
 If you have any questions about customization, feel free to let me know.